Andreas-Kreouzos/Spring-Master-Class-Course/README.md

 ![cover](https://github.com/Andreas-Kreouzos/Spring-Master-Class-Course/blob/main/Spring%20Boot%20Master%20Class%20Front%20Cover.png)

 # Note
-In order to help myself in becoming better at functional programming I created many notes as comments in this repository.
+In order to help myself in becoming better at Spring Boot, I created many notes as comments in this repository.

 ## List of topics for this course
 - Restful API's